cosmix/percy/docs/getting-started-new-coders/installing-dev-essentials.md

-# Installing Essential Development Tools with Percy | New Coders
+# Installing Essential Development Tools with Archimedes | New Coders

 When you start coding, you'll need some essential development tools installed on your computer.
-Percy can help you install everything you need in a safe, guided way.
+Archimedes can help you install everything you need in a safe, guided way.

 ## The Essential Tools